GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_infection.rst

    See the :doc:`MOI Calculation </protocols/tc/virus/moi>` protocol for more details.

 .. note::
     Viral titer is reported to decrease during freezing and thawing.
-Therefore, it is recommended to double the amount of virus used for every freeze-thaw cycle.
-NOTE: VALIDATION IN PROGRESS.
+Therefore, you may double the amount of virus used for every freeze-thaw cycle.
+NOTE: FURTHER TESTING NEEDED.

 .. note::
     Generally, higher total virus per well increases infection efficiency.